United States bombing of the Chinese embassy in Belgrade: Future of the location

 In 2020, the Milunović plaque was replaced by a new, "modest" square memorial.
 While the inscription on the original plaque explained why it had been placed there and included the date of the bombing and number of victims, the new one has a generic text in Serbian and Chinese: As a token of gratitude to PR China for support and friendship in hardest moments for the people of the Republic of Serbia, and in memory of the killed.
 This sparked objections by the Belgraders, who called the new memorial "a shame" and a "table which says nothing", asking for the reinstatement of the old plaque.

+China-Serbia relations

+In advance of a state visit to Serbia overlapping the 25th anniversary of the bombing, CCP General Secretary Xi Jinping wrote an article in the Serbian newspaper Politika in which he stated, "The friendship between China and Serbia which is soaked in blood that the two peoples spilled together has become a joint memory of the two peoples and will encourage both parties to make together huge steps forward."

 Rise of anti-Western sentiment and warming of China-Russia relations

 Within the United Nations, both China and Russia opposed military action against Yugoslavia.
 Strong cultural ties exist between Russia and Serbia, and the bombing campaign, along with the bombing of the Chinese embassy, led to an increase in anti-Western sentiment in both countries and a warming of China-Russia relations.